 Encrypted communication between controllers, readers, and credentials

 Backwards compatibility with legacy systems

 Want to learn more about Openpath access control?
-Schedule a consultation and demo with our experts today, or set up a site walk-through with a local access control installer.
+Schedule a consultation and demo with our experts today, or set up a site walk-through with a local, certified access control solution installer.